- What Is Home Foreclosure?

 - Mediating between you and your lender to work out a plan

-- Defend you in court
+- Defending you in court

-- Provide advice during the foreclosure process.
+- Providing advice during the foreclosure process

 Home Foreclosure Attorneys In South Florida

 Home foreclosure is a devastating experience: one you don’t have to walk through alone.
 Working with a foreclosure attorney can often make the difference between losing and keeping your home.
-To learn more about all our legal services, call the Law Offices of Gary I. Handin, P.A.at 954-796-9600 for a consultation.
+To learn more about all our legal services, call the Law Offices of Gary I. Handin, P.A. at 954-796-9600 for a consultation.